jordnkr/SeleniumDotNetTemplate/README.md

 In order to run Lighthouse, you must have the Lighthouse node module installed.
 - `npm install -g lighthouse`
 - See config options [here](https://github.com/GoogleChrome/lighthouse#cli-options)

+## axe-core
+This project can run the accessibility tests found in the axe-core library.
+This is done with the help of [Selenium.Axe](https://github.com/TroyWalshProf/SeleniumAxeDotnet).